PSeitz/SoundOnReturn/README.md

 ##### Commandline

-Edit the sor-conf.json file and enter you yamaha ip and a whitelist of mac adresses(format:"FF:FF:FF:FF:FF:FF")
+Edit the sor-conf.json file and enter you yamaha ip and a whitelist of mac adresses (format: "FF:FF:FF:FF:FF:FF")

     node sor-starter.js
     or